 - 1. Nominal return

 - 2. Risk

 - 3. Liquidity

 - For most OECD countries risk and liquidity is more or less the same, so it is mainly differences in expected returns that matter.

-- But in some situations like the current one, default risk may matter
+- But in some situations, for example during the euro crisis, default risk may matter

 - banks

 - treasury bills